With NavyBMR study guides, sailors accomplish the following:

 Lacking a mobile app, and recognizing the rapid paradigm shift of people using mobile phones instead of desktops and laptops, NavyBMR partnered with Array Digital to design, build, launch, and provide continual support for a mobile app.

 Mobile apps consist of much more than the code that is deployed to the phone or tablet.
 Data, in the form of study material (questions and answers) is needed.
 We could not deploy the study material with the app because once downloaded, updates would be problematic or unavailable.
 We could not depend on a user to install an updated version of the app in order to get recent study material.
 Instead the mobile application must receive current study material as it changed.
 Thus a separation between the app code and the data was required, as was a way to feed data to the app.

-Although NavyBMR has created and provides significant amounts of study material, it was not readily available or in a digital format readily usable by a mobile application.
-Thus one of the first parts we designed was an administrative application for the importing, adding, editing, and removal of study material.
-The database and user interface were designed to minimize data entry and no piece of data was ever entered into more than one location.
+Although NavyBMR has created and provides significant amounts of study material, the material was not readily available in a digital format that could be used by a mobile application.
+One of the first components we designed was an administrative web application for the importing, adding, editing, and removal of study material.
+The database and user interface were designed to minimize data entry so that no piece of data was ever entered into more than one location.

-Since the NavyBMR admin application was web based, admin staff could utilize a full sized keyboard and desktops to quickly import and manage tens of thousands of questions and answers.
+Since the NavyBMR admin application is web based, admin staff can utilize a full sized keyboard and desktops to quickly import and manage tens of thousands of questions and answers.

 Like all web applications we create, the application is mobile responsive allowing staff to manage their data using their phone or tables even when they are on the go.
 And since it’s a web application it’s accessible from any location globally.
 Security restrictions controlled by the administrator allow staff to be added or removed on an as-needed basis with the correct permissions.